lxsmnsyc/the-fighting-game/docs/cards/speed.md

 - Increase Speed stacks.
 - Chance for enemy Speed gain to fail.

-### With Ability
+### With AbilityCard

-- Gain Speed every time Ability is used.
+- Gain Speed every time AbilityCard is used.

 ### With Attack